containeroo/cloudflare-operator/docs/content/core_concept.md

-# core concept
+# Core Concept

-The goal of cloudflare-operator is to manage Cloudflare DNS Records inside of Kubernetes.
+The goal of cloudflare-operator is to manage Cloudflare DNS records using Kubernetes objects.

-## preamble Cloudflare DNS Record
+## Preamble Cloudflare DNS Record

-A Cloudflare DNS Record has the following fields:
+A Cloudflare DNS record has the following fields:

 ### Type

 Cloudflare can handle multiple types.
-At the moment cloudflare-operator only can handle the types `A` and `CNAME`.
+At the moment cloudflare-operator only supports `A` and `CNAME` records.

 **A**

-A `A` record must point to a valid IPv4 address, eg `172.4.20.69`.
+An `A` record must point to a valid IPv4 address, eg `172.4.20.69`.

 !!! info "cloudflare-operator use case"
-    Let the cloudflare-operator create a `A` record for your root domain, eg. `example.com`.
+    Let cloudflare-operator create an `A` record for your root domain, eg. `example.com`.

 **CNAME***

 A `CNAME` record must point to a valid domain, eg `example.com`.
-Cloudflare has the ability to point a `CNAME` record to a `A` record. `Proxy Status` and `TTL` of the `CNAME` record will be passed to the `A` record.
+Cloudflare has the ability to point a `CNAME` record to an `A` record. `Proxy Status` and `TTL` of the `CNAME` record will be passed to the `A` record.

 !!! info "cloudflare-operator use case"
-    Let the cloudflare-operator create for all your subdomains `CNAME` records that point to your `A` record root domain.
+    Let cloudflare-operator create `CNAME` records for all your subdomains that point to your `A` record root domain.
-    This is not mandatory, but so the cloudflare-operator has to change only one DNS record if your external IPv4 address changes.
+    This is not mandatory, but doing so cloudflare-operator only has to change one DNS record if your external IPv4 address changes.

 ### Name